Librarika/manual/docs/member-area.md

 ## Booking History

-Booking History will provide you all the history of the bookings that you have viewed.
+Booking history will provide you all the history of the bookings that you have viewed.

 To view your history of bookings, please follow the below steps: